 The third change point occurs in 1995, which Dr. Deisher associates with the introduction of the varicella vaccine, Varivax, which was licensed by the FDA and recommended for routine use in 1995.
 Pet.
 Ex.
 265 at 7.
-Rather than leveling off, however, as would be expected over time, autism rates continued to increase after birth year 1998.
-The property of the proper
+Rather than leveling off, however, as would be expected over time, autism rates continued to increase after birth year 1998, which Dr. Deisher attributes to